 Ever heard someone say, “Visual design is just fluff.
-What matters is the content”?
+What matters is the content.”?
 Well, research tells a different story.
-We often see design vs. effectiveness as a false dichotomy, as if you have to choose between making something look good and making it work well.
-But great learning products don’t force that trade-off.
+We often see Design versus effectiveness as a false dichotomy, as if you have to choose between making something Looks good and making it Works well.
+But great learning products don't force that trade-off.
 Good design makes content effective.
-Let’s see some science-backed reasons why visuals matter in learning (and bust a few myths along the way).
+Let’s look at some science-backed reasons why visuals matter in learning (and bust a few myths along the way).

 We only have so much mental bandwidth.
 Cognitive Load Theory (Sweller, 1988) explains that when visuals and layouts are cluttered, inconsistent, or overwhelming, they create cognitive overload, making it harder to focus and retain information.